Resource Recovery and Circular Economy Grants

 The Resource Recovery and Circular Economy Grants support successful applicants to decrease the amount of waste sent to landfill through innovative activities, and increase the recirculation of resources.
 Future waste targets and actions will encourage the transition to a circular economy.

-Applications for funding opportunities through the Resource Recovery and Circular Economy Grants are currently OPEN.
+Applications for the Resource Recovery and Circular Economy Grants are currently CLOSED.

 RRCE Grants November -WEBSITE BANNER-CN-2025